qubole/kinesis-sql/README.md

 The connector is available from the Maven Central repository.
 It can be used using the --packages option or the spark.jars.packages configuration property.
 Use the following connector artifact

-	Spark 3.2: com.roncemer.spark/kinesis-spark-connector_2.12/1.2.1-spark_3.2
+	Spark 3.2: com.roncemer.spark/spark-sql-kinesis_2.13/1.2.1-spark_3.2

 ## Developer Setup
-Checkout kinesis-spark-connector branch depending upon your Spark version.
-Use Master branch for the latest Spark version
+Clone spark-sql-kinesis from the source repository on GitHub.

 ###### Spark version 3.2.x
-	git clone git@github.com:roncemer/kinesis-spark-connector.git
+	git clone git@github.com:roncemer/spark-sql-kinesis.git
 	git checkout master
-	cd kinesis-spark-connector
+	cd spark-sql-kinesis
 	mvn install -DskipTests

-This will create *target/kinesis-spark-connector-2.12-1.2.1_spark-3.2.jar* file which contains the connector code and its dependency jars.
+This will create *target/spark-sql-kinesis-2.13-1.2.1_spark-3.2.jar* file which contains the connector code and its dependency jars.

 ## How to use it